White House Communications Agency

 The White House Communications Agency (WHCA), originally known as the White House Signal Corps (WHSC) and then the White House Signal Detachment (WHSD), was officially formed by the United States Department of War on March 25, 1942 under President Franklin D. Roosevelt.
-The organization was created to provide secure normal, secret, and emergency communications requirements in support of the president.
+The organization was created to provide secure normal, secret, and emergency communications requirements supporting the president.
 The organization provided mobile radio, Teletype, telegraph, telephone and cryptographic aides in the White House and at "Shangri-La" (now known as Camp David).
-The organizational mission was to provide a premier communication system that would enable the president to lead the nation effectively.
+The organizational mission was to provide a premier communication system enabling the president to lead the nation effectively.

 Reorganization

 In 1954, during the Eisenhower administration, the WHSD was reorganized under the Office of the Chief Signal Officer, Army Signal Corps as a Class II unit and renamed the White House Army Signal Agency (WHASA).
 In 1962, WHASA was discontinued by order of the United States secretary of defense under President John F. Kennedy.
 Its duties were transferred to the auspices of the Defense Communications Agency under the operational control of the White House Military Office, and reestablished as the White House Communications Agency.